-Track And Field Star Lolo Jones Shows Off Her Rippled Physique In Tiny Bikini
+Track And Field Star Lolo Jones Shows Off Her Ripped Physique In Tiny Bikini

 “Oh wow!
 You look amazing!” another fan added.

 The series of photos appeared to be aimed at a very particular audience.
-In the caption, Jones included a poem that sent an empowering message to women who do not feel appreciated by a man in their lives.
-Jones seemed to confirm that the post showing off her unreal physique was in part a message to an ex, as she included a hashtag reading “my ex sucks more than yours.”
+In the caption, Jones included a poem that sent an empowering message to women who do not feel appreciated by the men in their lives.
+Jones seemed to confirm that the post was, in part, a message to an ex, as she included a hashtag reading “my ex sucks more than yours.”

 As The Inquisitr reported, Jones has been putting plenty of focus on her professional life as well.
-As her Instagram feed shows, she has been busy training for a return to international competitions, though she wrote in a recent Instagram post that she was starting over after having taken some time off recently.
+Per her Instagram feed, she has been busy training for a return to international competition, though she wrote in a recent post that she was starting over after having taken some time off recently.

 “I had to take a step back and see if I could rally for another year in Track after the Olympics were postponed.
 So this is me.
 Starting again.
 From ground zero,” she wrote.